-Join Conrad Carlberg for an in-depth discussion in this video Using R for cluster analysis, part of Data Reduction Techniques Using Excel and R: Business Analytics Deep Dive.
+Join Conrad Carlberg for an in-depth discussion in this video Using R for cluster analysis, part of Business Analytics: Data Reduction Techniques Using Excel and R.

 - [Instructor] You can get a sense of how…to do k-means cluster analysis in R by analyzing…what's called the iris data set.…This data set comes with the basic R installation…and so does the k-means function.…So as long as you have R already installed…on your computer, you don't need…to download anything else…to demonstrate k-means cluster analysis for yourself.…You do have to bring the iris data set into R's workspace,…so we might as well start by using the Library command…on the data sets package, as shown here.…